Lewis Hamilton highlighted the pressure and the “battle” with ‘Checo’ Pérez in the Mexican GP

 “I want to say congratulations to Max, his car is much superior, all of Red Bull did a great job.
 We still had a great fight with Sergio at the end and well I finally finished second,” lamented the Briton.

-Lewis Hamilton showed surprise at the way in which the Finn Valtteri Bottas, his Mercedes teammate, crashed at the start and complicated his career until he finished in 15th place despite taking pole position on Saturday.
+Lewis Hamilton showed surprise at the way in which the Finn Valtteri Bottas, his Mercedes teammate, crashed at the start and complicated his career to finish in 15th place despite taking pole position on Saturday.

-The Briton assured that he is “better than nape” and “fresh as always” to finish the season.
+The Briton assured that he is “better than neck” and “fresh as always” to finish the season.

 .